micobo-gmbh/micobo-Security-Token/README.md

 Users can authorize addresses to transfer tokens on their behalf on a "by partition"-basis.
 This authorization can be revoked at any time.

+#
+#### Diagrams
+All diagrams were made with the free software [draw.io](draw.io)
+Simply open the corresponding XML file in the editor and export into JPEG to update any diagram.